Joey-Einerhand/TF2ChatToSpeech/README.md

 The devices listed under playback tab might be different from yours.
 For example, if you did the basic installation (Step 2a) you would not have the VoiceMeeter devices installed.

-In my case, I'd input "2" as my device number.
+In my case, I'd select input "2" as my device number.
 After inserting your device number, press enter.

 Afterwards, the program will ask you to specify a path to your `Team Fortress 2\tf` folder.
 This folder is located in `C:\Program Files (x86)\Steam\steamapps\common\Team Fortress 2\tf` by default, but this might not be the case if you've installed Steam or Team Fortress 2 in a different location.
 Press enter once you've put in the correct file path.